-If the Pixel 2 had one achilles heel, it was the display; while most of its competitors had moved to edge-to-edge panels, the Pixel 2 still had thick bezels surrounding the screen, which lost it points over the sleeker and more attractive screens of rivals.
+If the Pixel 2 had one Achilles heel, it was the display; while most of its competitors had moved to edge-to-edge panels, the Pixel 2 still had thick bezels surrounding the screen, which lost it points over the sleeker and more attractive screens of rivals.
 With Google finally having waved goodbye to bezels and got with the times, we can look at its technical merits.

 The sRGB coverage is good too, with a coverage rating of 93.5% - functionally identical to the Pixel 2, and more than good enough for a display of this size.
 The iPhone is once again technically better, but there's hardly anything in it.
-What's more, the screen itself looks great in practise, with even tones, clear definition and effectively perfect contrast.
+What's more, the screen itself looks great in practice, with even tones, clear definition and effectively perfect contrast.

 Google Pixel 3: Specs and hardware